TELEPHONE CALLS / E-MAILS:

 Calls and e-mails will be returned as soon as possible.
 If you have a psychiatric emergency, please call 911 or go immediately to your local emergency room.

 LENGTH OF SESSION:

 Sessions are generally 45-50 minutes in length, although 60 minutes will be allotted for an initial intake session.

-FEES AND PAYMENT: Payments may be made via PayPal, Venmo, Cashapp, Cash, Credit and Debit card.
+Payments may be made via Cash, Credit and Debit Card.

-Racquel is currently a provider for Cigna, and Empire Blue Cross and Blue Shield insurance plans and also has a sliding scale fee structure up to $200 for individual psychotherapy.
+Racquel is currently a provider for Cigna and Empire Blue Cross and Blue Shield and Optum/United Healthcare.
+Her fees for individual psychotherapy are between $150-$200 with a limited number of lower fee slots between $75-$100 and $150-$200 for couples therapy.
 Group psychotherapy is between $40-$60 per member.

 “The most common way people give up their power is by thinking they don’t have any.”– Alice Walker

 "It's not the load that breaks you down, it's the way you carry it." -Lena Horne